YashikkYadav/saaro_health/server/README.md

-# saaro_health
-Saaro Health is a comprehensive clinic management system backend built with Node.js, Express, and MongoDB.
-It allows clinics to efficiently manage patients, doctors, and staff, while providing secure user authentication and role-based access control.
 Saaro Health - Clinic Management System

 A Node.js + Express + MongoDB backend for managing a health clinic, including users, patients, doctors, and appointments.
 This project uses JWT authentication, role-based authorization, and Swagger API documentation.